Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-refactoring.md

 #### Testing `update_book`

 With `validate_book` we were lucky, and Copilot outlined all of the scenarios that we intended to test, but that will not always be the case.
-We won't go step by step again, but let's apply the same approach we took with `validate_model` to testing our remaining dependencies `update_book` and `delete_book`.
+We won't go step by step for each dependency in this lesson, but let's apply the same approach we took with `validate_model` to testing our remaining dependencies `update_book` and `delete_book`.

-We'll start by using Copilot inline chat and teh `/tests` shortcut to ask for help generating tests for the `update_book` function.
+We'll start by using Copilot inline chat and the `/tests` shortcut to ask for help generating tests for the `update_book` function.
 Here's what Copilot suggested:
 ```py
 def test_update_book(client, two_saved_books):
     # Act